web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 To initialize the withdrawal request, one needs to define the maximum number of lamports that are requested to be withdrawn upon claiming.
+The amount defined on creating withdraw request can be _bigger_ than amount funded to bond.

+**IMPORTANT:** If you want to withdraw all SOLs from the funded bond **ALL**
+               as value for `--amount` argument.

 For claiming, one may define `--withdrawer` as the public key where the claimed stake accounts will be assigned (by withdrawer and staker authorities) to.